Fatal cliff fall: Father finds body of daughter, April Morel, after she slips while jogging

 He rang a friend who had boat, saying they needed to start a sea search.

-After contacting authorities, Martin was mindful of the fading light and incoming tide.
+After contacting authorities, Martin was mindful of the fading light and incoming tide as they entered the water.

-His desperate search ended with the horrific discovery of his daughter's body in Church Bay.
+The desperate search ended with the horrific discovery of Morel's body in Church Bay.

 "We are still coming to terms with it, I don't know if I ever will," he told the Herald today.